erciomunoz/academic-kickstart-1/content/home/teaching.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 [[experience]]
-  title = "Introduction to econometrics" company = ""
-  company_url = ""
+  title = "Lecturer of Introduction to econometrics" company = "" company_url = ""
   location = "City College of New York"